 Most people are apprehensive about giving their information out, especially over the Internet.
 The two big questions that enter people’s minds are: “Who am I giving this information to?”
 And “What am I going to get?”
 As you can gather, it is extremely important to gain your visitor’s trust immediately.

-Dr. Joe Rubinois the CEO of The Self Esteem System and he wrote a hover ad on his website to deliver a newsletter opt-in offer to visiting people.
+Dr. Joe Rubinois, the CEO of The Self Esteem System, wrote a hover ad on his website to deliver a newsletter opt-in offer to visiting people.
 This ad actually slides into viewing territory the moment visitors enter his site.
 Included in his offer is all the pertinent information (which I will teach in the following section) needed to encourage his visitors to fill out and submit his opt-in form.

-Opt-in offers are not difficult to write; however, they do require the investment of thought and time.
-It’s important to grab the attention of your visitor as I have explained in previous chapters.
-Some of the best copywriters in advertising have shared with us a few points to writing a winning opt-in offer.
+Opt-in offers are not difficult to write; however, they do require an investment of thought and time.
+It’s important to grab the attention of your visitor.
+Some of the best copywriters in advertising have shared with us a few points for writing a winning opt-in offer.

 Giving Away Value in Solo Ads Before You Ask For An Email

-People who focus on giving value before the customer opts-in may have smaller lists, but make more sales from those smaller lists.
-If you are using an on-demand software solution that charges by the amount of solo ads you send, this is also going to keep your sending costs down.
+People who focus on giving value before the customer opts in may have smaller lists, but make more sales from those smaller lists.
+If you are using an on-demand software solution that charges by the number of solo ads you send, this is also going to keep your sending costs down.

 Here are a couple of examples of giving value before the customer gives you their email.